 Overview: Selecting and Using Recovery Potential Indicators

-Because choice of the most relevant indicators is crucial to the quality of RPS Tool results, reading about available indicators is always recommended before any RPS project begins.
+Because choosing the most relevant indicators is crucial to the quality of RPS Tool results, reading about available indicators is always recommended before any RPS project begins.
 This section of the website contains reference materials on recovery potential indicators: their use in the RPS Tool, definitions, relevance to restorability, data sources, measurement methods and relevant points from the technical literature.
-On this webpage, its tabbed sub-pages and attachments, you will find indicator information at different levels of detail.
-Available options include simple lists of indicators in each of the major categories; indicators with definitions, measurement methods and brief descriptions of their relevance to watershed condition; and detailed indicator reference sheets for the most frequently used indicators.
+On this page and its tabbed sub-pages, you will find indicator information at different levels of detail.
+Available options include example lists of indicators in each of the major categories; indicators with definitions, measurement methods and brief descriptions of their relevance to watershed condition; and detailed indicator reference sheets for many of the most frequently used indicators.

 Sub-Categories and their Importance.
 Selecting indicators in each major category is influenced by the need to choose metrics that provide different 'pieces of the puzzle.'
-Using different types of indicators that are all related to restorability can provide multiple lines of evidence for estimating recovery potential.
+Using different types of indicators that are all related to restorability can provide multiple lines of evidence for estimating relative differences in watershed condition and their implications for management alternatives.
 Sub-categories of the Ecological, Stressor and Social categories are provided below to encourage a diverse selection of indicators under each category.
-An effort should be made to measure indicators that are not all related to the same sub-category.
-For example, ecological indicator selection should include more than just measurements of watershed land cover.
-It may not be possible to address all sub-categories if data sources from every sub-category aren’t available, but the selection of indicators should try to include as many as are feasible.
+Although having indicators in every sub-category is not required, an effort should be made to select indicators that include as many sub-categories as possible and are not all related to the same one.
+For example, ecological indicator selection should include more than just measurements of watershed-wide land cover.

 Key sub-categories for ecological indicator selection include: